evliang/craigslist-alert/README.md

 # Origins

-Once upon a time, I needed to furnish an Airbnb.
-I grew frustrated with missing out on good deals on nice furniture, but did not wish to browse Craigslist multiple times a day.
+Once upon a time, I needed to furnish a rental property.
+I wanted great deals on nice furniture, but did not wish to spend time browsing Craigslist.

-So I created a service to send me a text whenever a CL post matched my interests.
+So I created a service to text me whenever a CL post matched my interests.

-A year later, I still use this application to get notified of electronics, gadgets and misc free stuff.
-It alerts me to deals that I seek, enables me to act quickly, and saves me from wasting time on Craigslist.
+Now, I still use this application to get notified of deals on electronics, gadgets and misc free stuff.
+I am able to act quickly, while not wasting too much of my time.
 I hope that you can make use of this as well.

 ## Dependencies